U Dhammaloka: Controversy

 Dhammaloka's position was inherently controversial.
 As a Buddhist preacher he seems to have deferred to Burmese monks for their superior knowledge of Buddhism and instead spoken primarily of the threat of missionaries, whom he identified as coming with "a bottle of 'Guiding Star brandy', a 'Holy bible' or 'Gatling gun'," linking alcoholism, Christianity and the British Army.

-Unsurprisingly responses to Dhammaloka were divided.
+Unsurprisingly, responses to Dhammaloka were divided.
 In Burma he received support from traditionalists (he was granted a meeting with the Thathanabaing, was treated with respect among senior Burmese monks and a dinner was sponsored in his honour), from rural Burmese (who attended his preaching in large numbers, sometimes travelling several days to hear him; in at least one case women laid down their hair for him to walk on as a gesture of great respect) and from urban nationalists (who organised his preaching tours and defended him in court).
 Anecdotal evidence also indicates his broader popularity in neighbouring countries.
 While also popular in Singapore, particularly among the Chinese community, Bocking's research has shown that he was less successful in Japan and in Siam.

-Conversely much European opinion was hostile, including naturally that of missionaries and the authorities, but also some journalists (although others did appreciate him and printed his articles as written).
+Conversely much European opinion was hostile, including that of missionaries and the authorities, but also some journalists (although others did appreciate him and printed his articles as written).
 In general he was accused of hostility to Christianity, of not being a gentleman or well-educated, and of stirring up the Burmese against colonial rule.